Why depression makes everything feel pointless

 Depression also changes the way the mind interprets experience.

-Attention tends to move toward what is wrong, what has been lost, what has not worked and what feels impossible.
-Positive details may still be present, but they carry less weight than the negative ones.
+Attention moves toward what is wrong, what has been lost, what has not worked and what feels impossible.
+Positive details may still be present, but they have less weight than the negative ones.
 This creates a distorted but convincing picture of reality.
 The story depression tells, that nothing matters and nothing will change, feels factual rather than symptomatic.

 Depression often makes temporary feelings sound like permanent truths.